 Nature Made is quite known for its organic ingredients, and this supplement claims to contain no artificial flavors or colors or preservatives.

-Gluten and yeast-free, which makes it a viable option for anyone suffering from Celiac disease or yeast infections.
+Gluten and yeast-free, which makes it a viable option for anyone who has Celiac disease or yeast infections.

 The tablets are a little big, and swallowing them might be a problem for some.